-The Theater concentration engages students in rigorous seminar classes while they actively hone their craft through innovative acting, directing, and playwriting work.
-Foundational courses in theater history, theory, and dramatic literature are part of the program, which emphasizes civic engagement and global perspectives on theater along with a focus on media and performance.
-Theater students take courses with students from the Dance, Music, and Visual Arts concentrations.
+Students in the Theater major take part in seminar classes and develop their craft through innovative acting, directing, and playwriting work.
+Students also take foundational courses in theater history, theory, and dramatic literature.
+The program emphasizes civic engagement and global perspectives on theater as well as media and performance.
+Theater students take courses with students in the Dance, Music, and Visual Arts concentrations.

 - Two foundational courses in theater practice